JonPhoenix/jon-phoenix-portfolio/README.md

 # Updated Responsive Portfolio

 This mobile responsive application combines basic knowledge on HTML, CSS, GIT, Scripts, and the CSS framework Bootstrap.
-Starting with index, portfolio and contact pages, this responsive application delivers an extended structure comprised by home, about, portfolio galleries, and contact pages, including functional links to social media.
+Starting with index, portfolio and contact pages, this responsive application delivers an extended structure comprised by home, about, portfolio galleries, and contact pages, including functional links to social media and a downloadable pdf file (Resume).

 This portfolio contains a collection of web applications featuring HTML, CSS, jQuery, web APIs, and responsive design across viewports.
 Also features Project 1 **"Discover Serenity"** a web application created in collaboration with a team of developers.